How do I do dissertation data analysis?

 Composite Scores and Data Cleaning

 Data analysis plans should discuss any reverse coding of the variables and the creation of composite or subscale scores.
-Before creating composite scores, alpha reliability should be planned to be examined.
-Data cleaning procedure should be documented.
+You should plan to examine alpha reliability before creating composite scores.
+Additionally, document the data cleaning procedure.
 For example, the removal of outliers, transforming variables to meet normality assumption, etc.

 Sample Size and Power Analysis